The Oliver Family, spanning generations in South Bend, understandably built many residences.

 In 1881 James Oliver purchased the Chess and Vincent properties on West Washington Street.
 He ripped out the woodwork inside the building and completely remodeled the structure, adding an eighteen carat gold water fountain to the entry hall.
 James and his wife resided here until their deaths.
 The house stood vacant at that point, until 1911 when the city of South Bend purchased the property, demolished the structure and erected the South Bend Central High in its place.

-The grandest and most fully intact Oliver family residence is Copshaholm, a mansion which has been converted into a house museum and open to the pubic through The History Museum.
+The grandest and most fully intact Oliver family residence is Copshaholm, a mansion which has been converted into a house museum and open to the public through The History Museum.
 This residence, located in the historic West Washington district, was designed by Charles Alonzo Rich, of the architectural firm Lamb & Rich.
 Copshaholm was built between 1895 and 1897 and is a blend of Queen Anne and Romanesque architectural styles, which included a carriage house in the same style.
 It was built from native Indiana granite fieldstone, which James Oliver hand selected.
 The home, which is about 12,000 square feet, is full of leaded and stained glass features and light fixtures created by Tiffany & Co.
 Copshaholm is the ancient name of Newcastleton, Scotland, where James Oliver was born.

 Oliver Row Homes